 Radioactive phosphorus (P-32) is a type of internal radiotherapy and is a treatment for some blood disorders, such as polycythaemia vera and essential thrombocythaemia (ET).

-Radium 223 is a type of internal radiotherapy treatment for prostate cancer that has spread to the bones.
+Radium 223 is a type of internal radiotherapy.
+You might have it for cancer that began in the prostate and has spread to the bones.